rorzor/chesspsr/README.md

 * Change setup_ai_game function to invoke more detailed dialog with additional configuration options
   * Add option to choose different AI agents
 * Update AI with better logic, make decisions based on opportunities and moves remaining:
-  * aim to win if possible
   * aim to avoid losing next turn if possible
+    * DONE will move a piece to a defensive square if possible
+    * MUST check that a move wont open a new pathway for the threat to attack.
+This should enable other pieces to occupy other squares that are in the attackers pathway
   * aim to capture pieces if possible this turn
   * else carry out existing logic to move piece towards enemy home